-Domino Park is a 5-acre green space on the East River that hugs the edge of urban development and boasts skyline views of Manhattan and the Williamsburg Bridge.
+Domino Park is a waterfront (East River) green space that hugs the edge of urban development and boasts skyline views of Manhattan and the Williamsburg Bridge.
 Opened in June 2018, the park is on the site of one of New York City’s architectural icons, the former Domino Sugar Refinery, which dates back to 1856.
 Elements of the park retain the refinery story and include enormous salvaged tanks, screw conveyors, and several original cranes and columns.

 Images: Daniel Levin